Darlington Murasiranwa: University career

 In 2019, he began attending the University of Guelph, playing for the men's soccer team.
 He kept clean sheets in his first two starts.
 Ahead of the 2021 season, he announced he was transferring to MacEwan University where he would play for the MacEwan Griffins.
 However, he ultimately turned pro instead a couple of months later.

 Club career

 Murasiranwa signed with Canadian Premier League side FC Edmonton on February 5, 2021.
 He made his debut for Edmonton on August 15 in a Canadian Championship match against Cavalry FC.
-He made six appearances in his first season, keeping a clean sheet in the 1-0 victory in the final game of the season against Forge FC.
+He made six appearances in his first season, keeping a clean sheet in the 1–0 victory in the final game of the season against Forge FC.
 In February 2022, Edmonton announced that Murasiranwa would be returning to the team for the 2022 season.
 Following the 2022 season, Murasiranza trained with English non-league side Shepshed Dynamo.

-In March 2023, he joined FC London in League1 Ontario.
+After FC Edmonton folded following the 2022 season, he joined FC London in League1 Ontario in March 2023.
+Over the course of the season, he made sixteen appearances for the club.

+In August 2023, after the League1 Ontario season, he returned to the Canadian Premier League, signing a contract with Valour FC for the remainder of the season, with a club option for 2024.

+In February 2025, he signed with Ngezi Platinum in the Zimbabwe Premier Soccer League.